coozoo/crealityender3v2bantamount/README.md

 # Creality Ender3 v2 Banta Mount
 Silent head upgrade for creality ender 3 V2 banta mount

-This upgrade inspired by some mod that I've seen the only what original from this mod it's cooling air tubes (fangs).
+This upgrade inspired by some mod that I've seen the only what original left from this mod it's cooling air tubes (fangs).

 Base redesigned to allow original hotend place (on the metal plate), mount crtouch with native mount hook, two airflow tubes(it can be used just with one but better two) and led strip holder with sesnsor button.